taytayfujif/aws-photo-bucket/README.md

     - X-Amz-User-Agent
   allowCredentials: false
  ```
- 3. Test your AWS Lambda function locally(You should get a response back from the public API bucket like the code below).
+ 3. Test your AWS Lambda function locally(You should get a response back from the public S3 bucket like the code below).
  ```
 {
     "statusCode": 200,